refvalue/SvcHostify/README.md

 `svchost.exe` is a critical system process for hosting DLLs as Windows Services, but some of its internal workings are undocumented.
 Creating custom `svchost` DLL services, especially when using languages like Java or C#, can be cumbersome.
 This is mainly due to the need for exporting C-style functions to interact with `svchost.exe`, which complicates the development process.
 To address this challenge, I created the "svchostify" project, which simplifies the creation of `svchost` DLL services, making it easier for developers to work with `svchost.exe` and supporting a wider range of programming languages.

+Microsoft says that `svchost.exe` is reversed for use by the operating system's own services, so this tool is for academic and research use only.

 ## Prerequisites